Thomas Gafford

-Thomas Edward Gafford (born January 29, 1983) is a former American football long snapper.
+Thomas Edward Gafford (born January 29, 1983) is an American former professional football player who was a long snapper in the National Football League (NFL).
 He was signed by the Green Bay Packers as an undrafted free agent in 2006.
-He played college football at Houston.
+He played college football for the Houston Cougars.

-Gafford has also been a member of the Seattle Seahawks, Kansas City Chiefs, Chicago Bears, Oakland Raiders, Denver Broncos, and New Orleans Saints.
+Gafford was also a member of the Seattle Seahawks, Kansas City Chiefs, Chicago Bears, Oakland Raiders, Denver Broncos, and New Orleans Saints.